 The following cross default clause samples come from Law Insider.

-Video: Cross Default – The Most Dangers Contract Provision
+Cross Default – The Most Dangerous Contract Provision

 Example of Cross Default

 We’ve already given you a couple of examples of CD.
 Here is another example.A Borrower receives a loan from Lender A to build a steel factory.
 Furthermore, the Borrower contracts with a contractor under a construction service agreement.